 Applying and granting

-What is the criteria for granting a utility model?
+What are the criteria for granting a utility model?

 Generally, a utility model will be granted if the invention is: